syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 {% endtabs %}

-Add the below code in MainActivity.cs file.
+Add the following code in MainActivity.cs file.

 Declare an instance of SfAutoComplete to access the control and its properties.